The Burn Rate and Runway

 What’s crazy for us is how easy it is to borrow money when there’s hard assets involved.
 This lending policy further temps startups to put on that millstone.
 It’s as if the lenders and investors believe they can take those assets back if you default.
 But even if they can, they’re hard to move and certainly can’t return the full cost.

 For whatever reason, tying up precious capital in bricks and mortar and bringing on a staff can distract you from your primary objective, sales!
-Most of this stuff can be outsourced anyway.
+You can outsource most of this stuff anyway.
 In fact, once you free yourself of the monthly millstone, you may decide you don’t want to burden yourself with a bunch of assets and overhead, so you can put more focus on sales.
 We believe that sales earns these types of assets, not the other way around.

 When we started Barefoot Wine, the first thing people would ask us was, “Oh, the wine business!
 Where are your vineyards and how many acres do you have?”
 Our answer was simple, “None!
 But we have sales – lots of sales!”